mohamedsheded/MultiModal-RAG/README.md

 - Pass text chunks to an LLM for answer synthesis.

 ### Option 3 (Our Choice):
-- Use a multimodal LLM (such as GPT-4V, LLaVA, or FUYU-8b) to produce text summaries from images.
+- Use a multimodal LLM to produce text summaries from images.
 - Embed and retrieve image summaries with a reference to the raw image.
 - Pass raw images and text chunks to a multimodal LLM for answer synthesis.